Homemade Beef Chili is a made from scratch beef chili recipe with plenty of spice.

 - Simmer for about 10 minutes on medium heat.

-- Add the kidney beans to the pot and simmer for about 15 minutes.
+- Add the kidney beans and sugar to the pot and simmer for about 15 minutes.

 - Remove from heat and enjoy!